TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 **Figure S9 lmd-paper-ap2**.
 Expression of AP2/EREBP-like genes in *O. sativa japonica* cv.
 Nipponbare meristems.
 Data from [@harropGeneExpressionProfiling2016].

+**Figure SX fluidigm-ap2-hb**. qPCR confirms the behaviour of selected genes of cluster 4 and cluster 5.
+We have also measured gene expressio in two additional developmental stages.
+Stage 1 is a Rachis Meristem, Stage2 is a Branch Meristem, Stage 3 is a Spikelet Meristem, Stage 4 is a Developing Spikelet.

 ## Supplementary tables

 **Table S1 Plantinfo**.
 List of rice accessions phenotyped for panicle diversity